MITLibraries/ppod/README.md

 ```

 ## Required ENV
-`ACCESS_TOKEN` : The POD access token used to authenticate uploads.
+`POD_ACCESS_TOKEN` : The POD access token used to authenticate uploads.
 The access tokens can be found on the `Manage Organization` page.

 `BUCKET` = The bucket containing the compressed MARCXML files to be submitted to POD.